NicolasGB/gitme/README.md

 - [x] Refetch on demand
 - [x] Add better keybindings such as `(n/p)` for navigation through repositories
 - [x] Manage config(s) through CLI commands (Partially done)
+- [x] Migrate to Github's GQL API
+- [ ] Allow for user defined in GQL request to allow the user to adjust for API rate limits
+- [ ] Allow for user defined ticking to fetch data from Github
 - [ ] Copy pr links directly with `y` binding
 - [ ] Add review history in details view
 - [ ] Open repositories and not just PRs